 Also, I have just published a new post where I compare ZIIP with Nuface.
-Check it out to see how they differ and which device might be best for you.
+Check it out to see how they differ and which device that might be best for you.

 I personally prefer microcurrent treatments over facial exercises.
 Since that makes me more confident in targeting the right muscles efficiently.
 But if you want a cheaper option, it is worth checking out facial exercises for sure.